Auto Payments in Recurring Invoice Templates

 • New Card - You can also enter new card details to charge the customer on that specific card whenever an invoice is due in the recurring template

-• Once your Auto Payment options are set up, press Update, and your Auto Payment will be set up!
+• Once your Auto Payment options are set up, press Save and your Auto Payment will be set up!

 Auto Payment Notifications